higlass/higlass-pileup/README.md

 3. To use in higlass.io:

-  - Modify the viewconf above to use the URL for your BAM file.
+  - Modify the viewconf above to specify the URL for your BAM file.
   - Either remove or update the `chromSizesUrl` entry to point to a chromosome sizes file for the assembly that your BAM file is aligned to.
 If it's omitted, the chromosome sizes will be extracted directly from the BAM file and ordered best-guess semantically (i.e. chr1, chr2, ...., chrM, chrX, chrY).
   - Save the viewconf as a JSON file.
   - Navigate to higlass.io/app and drag the JSON file onto the viewer.